avaneev/prvhash/README.md

 generator's "position" within the PRNG period, randomly.
 In practice, this means that two messages that are different in even 1 bit produce "final" random number sequences, and thus hashes, that are completely unrelated to each other.
-Since the hash length affects the PRNG period of the system, the same logic applies to hashes of any length, meeting collision and preimage resistance specifications for all lengths.
+This also means that any smaller part of the resulting hash can be used as a complete hash.
+Since the hash length affects the PRNG period (and thus the combinatorial capacity) of the system, the same logic applies to hashes of any length, while meeting collision and preimage resistance specifications for all lengths.

-Alternatively, the method can be viewed from the standpoint of classic bit mixers/shufflers: the hash array can be seen as a "working buffer" whose state is mixed back into the "bivariable shuffler" continuously, and the new shuffled values stored in this working buffer for later use.
+Alternatively, the method can be viewed from the standpoint of classic bit mixers/shufflers: the hash array can be seen as a "working buffer" whose state is mixed back into the "bivariable shuffler" continuously, and the new shuffled values stored in such working buffer for later use.

 ## PRNG Period Assessment ##